rickardbrannvall/tfhe_cardio/README.md

 create_keys
 - run this to create secret keys for encryption, key switching and bootstrap (may take several hours)

+test_basic
+- test some basic (levelled) operations like addition, multiplication and negation (sign flip)

 test_cardio
 - calculates score for cardiac disease risk according to algortihm under homorphic encryption